Types of Software Testing

 The beta test is conducted at one or more customer sites by the end-user of the software.
 This version is released for a limited number of users for testing in a real-time environment

 When software testing is performed for the limited number of people

 7. System Testing

-This include functional as well as non functional testing
+This includes functional as well as nonfunctional testing

 8. Stress Testing

-In this we gives unfavorable conditions to the system and check how they perform in those condition.
+In this, we give unfavorable conditions to the system and check how they perform in those conditions.